 What can help?

 Everyone grieves differently and at a different pace, and there is no set path or a right way to handle grief and loss.
 Very slowly, we might find feelings of loss become less overwhelming or present themselves less often than before.
 Grief and loss therapy might also give you some useful coping mechanisms.
-Until that time, the following approaches might be useful:
+You might not feel ready to contact a therapist and, until that time, the following approaches might be useful:

 Allow yourself to grieve